Florida Title Loans

 Selling Your Vehicle

 Once the lender has possession of your vehicle, they are then permitted to sell it in order to pay off the balance of the loan.
 They are legally obligated to provide you with a 10-day-notice before the sale occurs to give you another chance to pay the loan off.
-Under Florida title loan laws, you are also permitted to buy the vehicle’s title back in the sale.
+You are also permitted to buy the vehicle’s title back in the sale.
 If you have extended your loan a number of times, this could be the least expensive option.

 The lender is only allowed to use the money from the sale to cover your past loan balance and other costs associated with having to repossess and sell your car.
 If there is any money left over after these costs are paid, it must be given to you within 30 days of the original sale.
 If you must take the lender to court to recoup this amount, the lending company will be required to pay all of your legal fees.